ecotaxa/ecotaxa_py_client/docs/TaxonomyTreeApi.md

 Query Taxa

-Information about a single taxon, including its lineage.
+Returns **information about the taxon** corresponding to the given id, including its lineage.

 ### Example